-In China, companies are required to pay Value Added Tax (“VAT”) on goods purchased locally in China.
+In China, companies are required to pay value-added tax (VAT) on goods purchased locally in China.
 If those goods are subsequently exported, the exporter could apply for a refund of the VAT paid.
 The export VAT refund rates are varied depending on the types of goods exported, in which VAT could be refunded fully, partially or even with no refund at all.

-On 14 September 2006, the Ministry of Finance, the National Development and Reform Commission, the Ministry of Commerce, the General Administration of Customs and State Administration of Taxation jointly announced that China has further reduced the export VAT refund rates for certain items, which would lead to further increases in the absolute costs for exporters in China.
-These newly announced revision of VAT export refund rates have come into effect on 15 September 2006.
+On 14 September 2006, the Ministry of Finance, the National Development and Reform Commission, the Ministry of Commerce, the General Administration of Customs and the State Administration of Taxation jointly announced that China has further reduced the export VAT refund rates for certain items, which would lead to further increases in the absolute costs for exporters in China.
+These newly announced revisions of VAT export refund rates have come into effect on 15 September 2006.

-The revision in the export VAT export refund rates could be categorised into the following three categories (by product groups): (a) products where export VAT refunds have been abolished; (b) products where export VAT refund rates have been reduced; and (c) products where export VAT refund rates have been revised upwards.
+The revision in the export VAT export refund rates could be categorised into the following three categories (by product groups):

 Abolishment of VAT export refund

-- All non-metallic products (except salt and cement) listed in Article 25 of import and export Tariff Regulation, coal, natural gas, olefin, bitumen, silicon, arsenic, stone materials, non-ferrous metals as well as certain scrap materials
+- All non-metallic products (except salt and cement) listed in Article 25 of the import and export Tariff Regulation, coal, natural gas, olefin, bitumen, silicon, arsenic, stone materials, non-ferrous metals as well as certain scrap materials

 - Thin fleece of goat, charcoal, crosstie, cork products, certain processed primary wood products

 Decrease in VAT export refund rates